 The field of Data Science has emerged to respond to the data revolution, and the necessity to responsibly store, process, analyze, and interpret data.
 Transdisciplinary by nature, Data Science draws on numerous fields including statistics, computer science and applied mathematics, and also incorporates topics in privacy and ethics, philosophy of science, and economics to better understand the impact of data on society.
 Therefore, the Data Science curriculum combines computational and analytical skills, extensive knowledge in the domain of application, communication skills, and an emphasis on ethical considerations.

 The data science program offers BA and BS degrees, as well as a minor.
 The minor program in data science is intended to equip students with computational and analytical comprehension and tools that will allow them to work on a variety of data-driven problems in any discipline while emphasizing important issues in data privacy, ethics, and communication.
 The major has several tracks that can serve different interests.
 Students have the possibility to pursue a program suited for a double major, and/or suited for graduate studies in data science and related fields.
-Students majoring in Data Science as well as those who are majoring in other fields of study and want to complete a minor in Data Science are encouraged to discuss their course choices with the Director of Undergraduate Studies.
+Students majoring in Data Science as well as those who are majoring in other fields of study and want to complete a minor in Data Science are encouraged to discuss their course choices with the Assistant Director of Undergraduate Data Science Studies.
 Information on the minor follows the description of the major.

 Requirements

-The program for the BA in Data Science consists of 15 courses beyond the general education requirement.
+The program for the BA in Data Science consists of 15 courses (1500 units) beyond the general education requirement.
 The standard curriculum includes an introductory sequence to Data Science and programming, an introductory sequence to mathematical methods, and courses on ethics in data science, data visualization, data engineering, and machine learning.
 In addition, the curriculum includes exposure to real-world projects through the Data Science Clinic and three electives.
 The BA track is recommended for students who would like to combine a Data Science major with another minor or major program.

 Students interested in mathematically advanced courses and/or graduate research in Data Science can choose the Theory Track, where four MATH and STAT courses replace the mathematical methods sequence.
 (See Theory Track below.)